Multirate Exponential Rosenbrock Methods: Numerical Experiments

-For fourth-order methods, we observe in Figure~\ref{fig:randdfourthordereff} (top-left) that all methods approximately reach their expected order of convergence, with \merkfours~ and \mrigarkfs~ outperforming their expectations. \merkfour~ has the smallest error, but also uses an $m$ value that is two times greater than other fourth-order methods on this test problem (see Table~\ref{table:optm}). \merkfours~ starts off with larger errors than \merbfour~ and \mrigarkf, but because it converges at fifth-order for this test problem, its errors quickly drop below those for \merbfour~ and \mrigarkf. \mrigarkfs~ has an $m=1$ which seemingly puts it at a disadvantage when comparing accuracy with other methods, however, larger values of $m$ only lead to more total function evaluations with no reduction in error.
-To compare efficiency, we focus on the top-right and bottom plots of Figure~\ref{fig:randdfourthordereff}.
-Focusing on runtime efficiency first, \merbfour~ is more efficient at larger error values, but \merkfour~ is eventually the most efficient at smaller error values.
-Meanwhile, observations regarding total function call efficiency from third-order methods are largely repeated in the bottom-left of Figure~\ref{fig:randdfourthordereff}. \mrigarkf~ and \mrigarkfs~ are the most efficient in terms of total function calls and closely line up, \merbfour~ which has a total traversal time of $1.75H$ performs better than \merkfour~ and \merkfours, that have a total traversal time of $2.833H$.
-Finally, when comparing slow function calls in Figure~\ref{fig:randdfourthordereff} (bottom-right), \merbfour~ is the most efficient.
+In Figure~\ref{fig:randdfourthordereff} we present the corresponding plots for the fourth-order methods.
+Here, all methods approximately reach their expected order of convergence, with \merkfours~ and \mrigarkfs~ outperforming their expectations. \merkfour~ has the smallest error, but also uses an $m$ value that is two times greater than other fourth-order methods on this test problem (see Table~\ref{table:optm}). \merkfours~ starts off with larger errors than \merbfour~ and \mrigarkf, but because it converges at fifth-order for this test problem, its errors quickly drop below those for \merbfour~ and \mrigarkf. \mrigarkfs~ has an $m=1$ which seemingly puts it at a disadvantage when comparing accuracy with other methods, however, larger values of $m$ only lead to more total function evaluations with no reduction in error.
+Focusing on runtime efficiency, \merbfour~ is more efficient at larger error values, but \merkfour~ is eventually the most efficient at smaller error values.
+Total function call efficiency repeats the previous pattern from third-order methods: \mrigarkf~ and \mrigarkfs~ are the most efficient and closely line up, \merbfour~ performs better than \merkfour~ and \merkfours due to its shorter total traversal time of $1.75H$ versus $2.833H$.
+Finally, when comparing slow function calls \merbfour~ is the most efficient.
 This is expected since \merbfour~ only has 2 slow stages, compared with 6 for \merkfour~ and 5 for \mrigarkf.